OscarHuangWind/OscarHuangWind.github.io/_pages/about.md

 # 🔥 News
 - *Apr.
-2025*: &nbsp;🌱🌱 I am honored to be recognized as a [featured PhD candidate](https://ieeexplore.ieee.org/document/10938667) in ITS field by IEEE Intelligent Transportation Systems Society (ITSS)!
+2025*: &nbsp;🏅🏅 I am honored to be recognized as a [featured PhD candidate](https://ieeexplore.ieee.org/document/10938667) in ITS field by IEEE Intelligent Transportation Systems Society (ITSS)!
 - *Mar.
 2025*: &nbsp;🌱🌱 Our paper on deep imitative reinforcement learning-based decision-making for autonomous driving has been accepted by Transportation Research Part C!
 - *Jan.
 2025*: &nbsp;☃️☃️ Our paper on integrated hybrid prediction and planning for autonomous driving has been accepted by TPAMI!
 - *Dec.
 2024*: &nbsp;🎄🎄 Our work on VLM-based closed-loop autonomous driving is now available on arXiv!
 [WiseAD](https://arxiv.org/abs/2412.09951)